$20 | Published June 2023.

 To purchase this title, please visit the Orders page.

-Cynthia Woodman Kerkham has published a book Good Holding Ground (Palimpsest Press, 2011) and a passel of poems in various literary magazines.
+Cynthia Woodman Kerkham's first book Good Holding Ground was published by Palimpsest Press in 2011, she has published a passel of poems in various literary magazines.
 She’s won the Malahat Review’s Open Season Award, the Federation of BC Writers award, received several contest Honourable Mentions, and placed as a finalist in the CBC Poetry Prize.
 She lives and talks to birds in Victoria, BC.